Melon Market Cap Tops $57.42 Million (MLN)

-Melon (CURRENCY:MLN) traded flat against the dollar during the twenty-four hour period ending at 19:00 PM Eastern on January 16th.
-One Melon coin can currently be purchased for approximately $38.88 or 0.00121884 BTC on exchanges.
-In the last seven days, Melon has traded flat against the dollar.
-Melon has a total market cap of $57.42 million and approximately $6.43 million worth of Melon was traded on exchanges in the last 24 hours.
+Melon (CURRENCY:MLN) traded flat against the US dollar during the 24 hour period ending at 12:00 PM E.T. on January 21st.
+Over the last week, Melon has traded flat against the US dollar.
+Melon has a market capitalization of $57.42 million and $6.43 million worth of Melon was traded on exchanges in the last day.
+One Melon coin can currently be bought for approximately $38.88 or 0.00121884 BTC on popular exchanges.

 - Polygon (MATIC) traded flat against the dollar and now trades at $2.00 or 0.00003275 BTC.